peschenbach/evalXai/documentation/worker.md

 ## *training*
 ### models.py && train_models.py
-- files from the xai_tris repository needed as dependencies for the worker script
+- **Description** Files from the xai_tris repository needed as dependencies for the worker script

 ## Dockerfile
 - **Description** Installs needed libraries needed for the worker script, copies docker containers files to local machine